Close cookie details

 One of the best new books of the year—The Washington Post, BBC, USA Today, CNN Underscored, Shape, Behavioral Scientist, PopSugarKirkus Reviews, Publishers Weekly, and Shelf Awareness starred reviews

-Tell a stranger that you talk to yourself, and you’re likely to get written off as eccentric.
-But the truth is that we all have a voice in our head.
+Is talking to yourself normal?
+The truth is that we all have a voice in our head.
 When we talk to ourselves, we often hope to tap into our inner coach but find our inner critic instead.
 When we’re facing a tough task, our inner coach can buoy us up: Focus—you can do this.
 But, just as often, our inner critic sinks us entirely: I’m going to fail.
 They’ll all laugh at me.
 What’s the use?

 In Chatter, acclaimed psychologist Ethan Kross explores the silent conversations we have with ourselves.
 Interweaving groundbreaking behavioral and brain research from his own lab with real-world case studies—from a pitcher who forgets how to pitch, to a Harvard undergrad negotiating her double life as a spy—Kross explains how these conversations shape our lives, work, and relationships.
 He warns that giving in to negative and disorienting self-talk—what he calls “chatter”—can tank our health, sink our moods, strain our social connections, and cause us to fold under pressure.